Google buys city-guide app maker JetPac

 San Francisco-based JetPac has created a mobile application that uses pictures from various social networking sites to create city guides.

-Earlier this year, Google bought Nest Labs Inc, which makes smart thermostat and smoke alarms, for $3.2 billion, making the deal one of the largest in Google's history.
+Earlier this year, Google bought Nest Labs Inc, which makes smart thermostat and smoke alarms, for $3.2 billion (£1.92 billion), making the deal one of the largest in Google's history.

 Google was not available for comment outside of normal business hours.